appdotnet/piha/README.md

 Of course, we still have a hosted version you can use if you don't want to go through the process of setting it up yourself.

-Instead of forcing everyone to run code hosted on our servers we decided to do something new with social buttons.
-You can host these buttons yourself.
-We have even created and two different hosting methods: heroku, and aws.
-Also, if you decide that you would rather not host these buttons yourself, you can use our hosted version.

 ## The Buttons

 To insert a button into a webpage you will start by creating an anchor tag.
 Even if the javascript doesn't load this anchor tag should still be able to complete the action it was intended for.